 “Oh, no, love,” she says, placing her hand on my back.
 “I’ll be with you the whole way.
 You have nothing to fear.”

 A tear runs down my cheek, my worries now somewhat abated.
-My thoughts turn to my family and to what they’ll soon be put through.
-I almost feel bad that it’ll be so easy, over so quickly, at least as Death so advertises, while they struggle with the inevitable challenge of losing a loved one.
+My thoughts turn to my family and to the awfulness that they’ll soon be put through.
+I almost feel bad that it’ll be so easy for me, over so quickly, at least as Death so advertises, while they struggle with the inevitable challenge of losing a loved one.
 I can’t imagine what this will do to them.
 My oldest barely turned nine a few months ago.
 It’s not fair.
 But since when is life ever fair?